 Wraps up in 4 Min

 A beta coefficient is a measure of the volatility, or systematic risk, of an individual stock in comparison to the unsystematic risk of the entire market.
-In other words, beta helps us understand how stock returns react to market fluctuations.
-The more it gets changed/ affected/ fluctuated, the higher will be the beta and vice versa.
-Basically beta helps the investors determine how risky the stock is w.r.t the market movements.
+In other words, Beta helps us understand how stock returns react to market fluctuations.
+The more it gets changed/ affected/ fluctuated, the higher the Beta will be and vice versa.
+Basically, Beta helps the investors determine how risky the stock is with respect to the market movements.

-Although the CAPM model is widely used by multiple fund managers, it has one drawback to it which is the overall market condition/performance.
+Although the CAPM model is widely used by multiple fund managers, it has one drawback to it, which is the overall market performance.

 Here is a simplified format of understanding of the beta:-

-As discussed above high and low beta, it justifies the riskiness of stock plus a very low beta (negative beta) or a very high beta can be detrimental for the investors.
-Although it is a risk managing valuation and it may not be completely vital in order to understand a stock.
+As discussed above, high and low Beta justify the riskiness of stock, plus a very low beta (negative Beta) or a very high beta can be detrimental to the investors.
+Although it is a risk-managing valuation, it may not be completely vital in understanding a stock.

 Consider an example-

-To conclude, an investor should be careful while analyzing the Beta of any stock as it may have negative impacts if not studied properly.
+To conclude, an investor should be careful while analysing the Beta of any stock as it may have negative impacts if not studied properly.

 How was this article?